NizaV/Netflix-Klone/README.md

 <h4 align="center">A react application recreating the Netflix experience</h4>

 A front-end react application integrated with an API :computer:.
 The API and Axios allows for access to a large selection of movies.
 The design of this app is detailed to enhance user-experience.
-It includes the ability to watch trailers :raised_hands:
+It includes the ability to watch trailers! :raised_hands:

 ## Check it out
 👉 https://netflix-klone-nv.web.app/ :rocket: